-Winding through the Pacific coastline from Pebble Beach to Pacific Grove in the Monterey Peninsula is the scenic drive – 17 Mile Drive.
-It looks like a painting based on my photos yet it is only a snippet of what you’ll actually see it you are there standing at the coastal cliffs marveling at the view.
+Winding through the Pacific coastline from Pacific Grove to Pebble Beach in the Monterey Peninsula is the scenic drive – 17 Mile Drive.
+It looks like a painting based on my photos yet it is only a snippet of what you’ll actually see if you are there standing at the coastal cliffs marveling at the view.